Consensys/quorum-account-plugin-hashicorp-vault/docs/configuration.md

 }
 ```

-Based on this config, Quorum will look for [`quorum-account-plugin-hashicorp-vault-0.0.1.zip` in the default `baseDir`](../../../../../PluggableArchitecture/Internals#discovery).
+where `<config>` is the [plugin configuration](#plugin-configuration).

-`<config>` is the Hashicorp Vault plugin configuration:
+Based on this config, Quorum will look for [`quorum-account-plugin-hashicorp-vault-0.0.1.zip` in the default `baseDir`](https://docs.goquorum.consensys.net/en/latest/Concepts/Plugins/PluginsArchitecture/#discovery).

-!!! info
+## Plugin configuration
-    This config can be provided in [several ways](../../../../../PluggableArchitecture/Settings#plugindefinition)
+> This config can be provided in [several ways](https://docs.goquorum.consensys.net/en/latest/HowTo/Configure/Plugins/#plugindefinition)

 ```json
 {